nuriel77/iri-playbook/docs/installation.rst

    ansible-playbook -i inventory -v site.yml --tags=iri_firewalld,iri_ufw,iotapm_role,monitoring_role

-To access the fullnode monitoring graphs, point your browser to ``http://YOUR-IP:5555`` and use the username and password you've configured earlier to log in.
+To access the **fullnode monitoring graphs**, point your browser to ``http://YOUR-IP:5555`` and use the username and password you've configured earlier to log in.

-To access the IOTA Peer Manager (assuming you've installed nginx), point your browser to ``http://YOUR-IP:8811`` and use the username and password you've configured earlier to log in.
+To access the **IOTA Peer Manager** (assuming you've installed nginx), point your browser to ``http://YOUR-IP:8811`` and use the username and password you've configured earlier to log in.

+If you haven't install nginx and want to access IOTA Peer Manager, it is not configured to be accessible externally by default.
+It would pose a security risk to your server running it exposed and not locked with a password.
+As an alternative you can use a SSH tunnel to bind to it.
+See :ref:`tunnelingIriApiForWalletConnections`.